recc-tech/tech/docs/video/setup.md

 ## BoxCast
 - [ ] Re-link Facebook and YouTube integrations
-	- Go to Settings > Integrations and press "re-link integration" for each platform
+	- [ ] Go to Settings > Integrations and press "re-link integration" for each platform
+	- _The expiry dates no longer appear in BoxCast, so this may not be necessary anymore_

 ## Planning Center Online
 - [ ] Download kids video and move to `D:\Users\Tech\Documents\vMix Assets\By Service`